 If you choose to purchase software and learn to use it yourself, you don’t necessarily have to shell out for a class.
-Brands like Adobe offer web tutorials to support learning, not to mention a wealth of user-created video tutorials available online, allowing you to learn as you go.
+Brands like Adobe offer web tutorials to support learning, not to mention a wealth of user-created video tutorials available online.

 Hiring Someone to Edit Your Video

-We hope this gave you a good start.
+We hope this got you off to a good start.
 Anything to add or ask?
 Leave your comment below, or tweet to us at @SproutVideo.